Knob of butter

 Salt and black pepper

-- Heat the butter in a large pot over a medium-high heat.
-Add the mushrooms and cook for 4-5 minutes until browned, stirring occasionally.
-Use a slotted spoon to transfer to a bowl and set aside.
+- Heat the butter in a large pan over a medium heat.
+Add the chopped rashers and cook for 3-4 minutes until lightly golden.